Deepen your connection to God, yourself, and others through the Living from the Heart learning community.

-Living from the Heart offers a learning community that invites participants to deepen their experience of intimacy with God and ourselves.
+Living from the Heart offers a learning community that invites participants to deepen their experience of intimacy with God, self, and others.

 Biblically, the heart is the very core of life out of which intellect, emotions, and intentions flow.

 Opening to God’s heart of love with our whole heart, especially in our most broken places, brings a healing integration within and provides the courage to offer our lives in loving compassion to the world around us.

 Learning and Teaching Approaches

 A variety of collaborative learning and teaching approaches are used including: